getty-zig/getty.so/pages/guide/deserializers.md

         //      1.
 Parse a token from the JSON data.
         //      2.
 Check to see if the token is a Boolean.
         //      3.
 Deserialize the token into a Getty Boolean (token == .True).
         //      4.
-Pass the Getty Boolean to the Visitor, v. if (try self.tokens.next()) |token| {
+Pass the Getty Boolean to the visitor, v. if (try self.tokens.next()) |token| {
             if (token == .True or token == .False) {
                 return try v.visitBool(allocator, De, token == .True);